PGilbertSchmitt/gogol/README.md

 The controls are very simple, as to not overwhelm the user.
 The user can decide:
 - Start, Pause, Reset
 - The render speed
+- The rules (Who's born, and who survives)
 - The configuration of the grid at any step